yacy/yacy_search_server/Heroku.md

 With any of the deployment methods described, setting the option `-f libbuild/pom.xml -DskipTests=true` in the `MAVEN_CUSTOM_OPTS` environment variable is the minimum required for a successfull build and deploy.
 If not set, build will fail because missing dependent submodules from libbuild directory.

 What'smore, the only way for other YaCy peers to reach a peer running on Heroku is to use the "dyno" public URL (in the form of your_app_name.herokuapp.com).
-This is why `-Dyacy.port=80` and `-Dyacy.staticIP=your_app_name.herokuapp.com` options have to be set in the `MAVEN_CUSTOM_OPTS` variable, or else your YaCy peer will run in "junior" mode.
-These options are used to customise `port` and `staticIP` initial properties in the [yacy.init](defaults/yacy.init) file at build.
+This is why the configuration variable `YACY_PUBLIC_URL` as to be set, or else your YaCy peer will run in "junior" mode.
+This variable is used in the Procfile to customize the `staticIP` initial property in the [yacy.init](defaults/yacy.init) file at launch.

 ### HTTP local port

 On heroku platform, you can not choose your application binding port.
 It is set by Heroku in the `PORT` environment variable, and at startup, the application has to bind to this port within 90 seconds.
 So YaCy has to bind to this port each time the "dyno" is started, and thus can not rely on its normal configuration file.
 This is done with the JVM system property `net.yacy.server.localPort` set in Procfile.

+### Administrator password

+If you wish to use YaCy administration features, you have to set an admin password, and authenticate with it.
+To generate the encoded password hash set in the config var `YACY_INIT_ADMIN_PASSWORD`, you can proceed as follow :
+ - either run a local YaCy peer, set your custom admin password in /ConfigAccounts_p.html, and retrieve it in DATA/SETTINGS/yacy.conf at key `adminAccountBase64MD5`
+ - OR run this command in YaCy source directory :
+  - `java -classpath target/classes:lib/* net.yacy.cora.order.Digest -strfhex "admin:The YaCy access is limited to administrators.
+If you don't know the password, you can change it using <yacy-home>/bin/passwd.sh <new-password>:[your_password]"`